ysengoku/42-ft_transcendence/doc/features/CHAT_AND_LIVE_EVENTS.md

 A user can toggle a like on any received message by clicking on it.
 When a message is clicked, the client identifies the target message by its id attribute, then sends [`like_message`](#protocol-like-message-client-server) or [`unlike_message`](#protocol-unlike-message-client-server) WebSocket event to the server.

-The server then sends [`like_message`](#protocol-like-message-server-client) event to both chat participants and UI is updated by displaying animated heart icon over the liked message.
+The server then confirms with [`like_message`](#protocol-like-message-server-client) event to both chat participants and UI is updated by displaying animated heart icon over the liked message.

 <p align="center">
   <img src="../../assets/ui/chat-like-message.png" alt="Chat - Like message" width="480px" />